Mexico › Álamos

 Where should I stay in Álamos?

 Right in the historic center of town is the best place to stay in Álamos.
 Hotels in Álamos are a real delight, mostly boutique-style, set in historic, colonial properties with heaps of character.
 Our favorite is Hacienda de los Santos, which occupies three lavish mansions and an 18th-century sugar mill.
-Almost as good are Casa de los Tesoros, a former 18th-century convent, and
+Almost as good is Luz del Sol, a colonial-style B&B.

 What are the best things to do in Álamos?